rhino9686/projectTank/README.md

 https://www.youtube.com/watch?v=xQlTcAtDIuE&feature=youtu.be

 ## Installation:
 Not worth installing unless you have experience with Libero and Softconsole, and have a programmable SmartFusion Chip available.
+If you can, then just clone the repo or download all the files (LARGE download).
+The directory for the GUI and Server are found on https://github.com/rhino9686/projectTank-GUI and https://github.com/rhino9686/projectTank-Server.

 ## The Good stuff
 All the C code is in SoftConsole/turret_servo_mss_design_MSS_CM3_0_app/main.c.